igorleonovich/stringer-helper-cli/README.md

 # StringerHelper (CLI)

-Firebase Remote Config helper for:
+A helper for the [Stringer](https://github.com/igorleonovich/stringer-cli) Firebase Remote Config / Crowdin translation tool.
+This project could be used as a dependency or a standalone application.

 - Strings translation
 - Generating a swift remote config model file

 At a minimum, the values in `Constants.swift` should be replaced.
-This project depends on [Stringer](https://github.com/igorleonovich/stringer-cli)